tanishqtajne25/ANN-Clasification-Customer-Churn-Prediction/README.md

 - Scales input features using a pre-fitted `StandardScaler`
 - Interactive UI built with Streamlit app takes user input to display results
 - Real-time results display

+I have made project under the guidence of Udemy Instructor Krrish Naik as part of the course